Skip to main content

 A. Purpose and Program Description

-The Liaison for the School of Social Work at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and PhD.
 Students; the teaching faculty; and other researchers.

 Research includes the study of social issues such as child welfare, youth development, disability, aging, family violence and restorative justice.